-Traditional, software-based pixel-pushing isolation moves significant data volumes, which can be compute and bandwidth-intensive and lead to high operating costs.
+Traditional, software-based pixel-pushing isolation moves significant data volumes, which can be compute and bandwidth-intensive and lead to high operating costs user.
+This allows more flexibility in how the solution is deployed (for example, the enterprise could have a large group using the solution less frequently or a smaller group of intensive users for a similar cost).